cameron-simpson/css/doc/pypa-the-missing-outline.md

   simple and hand maintained as part of the source tree

 - create upload artifacts to be sent to the package distribution service (usually PyPI);
-  this will normally be a source distribution ("sdist") [https://packaging.python.org/en/latest/glossary/#term-Source-Distribution-or-sdist] and a number of built distributions ("wheel" files) [https://packaging.python.org/en/latest/glossary/#term-Built-Distribution], often just one for a pure Python package;
+  this will normally be a [source distribution ("sdist")](https://packaging.python.org/en/latest/glossary/#term-Source-Distribution-or-sdist) and a number of [built distributions ("wheel" files)](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution), often just one for a pure Python package;
-  these are made by a build tool [glossary] using the configuration file from the previous step
+  these are made by a build tool/system using the configuration file from the previous step

 - upload the artifacts to the package distribution service